juleswhite/CSX278/Assignments/Asgn4/README.md

 It will have two microservices: one managing person data, and the other managing blog data.
 It will also have a gateway for users to interact with.

+### Troubleshooting
+#### Windows Users

+- If you run into an error while running the **./gradlew -Pprod bootRepackage buildDocker** command that looks like:

+		*"Unable to process incoming event 'Progress Complete'"*

+	You can fix this by instead running the command **./gradlew --console plain -Pprod bootRepackage buildDocker**

+### Helpful Commands
+Here are some helpful commands that aren't mentioned in the assignmnet's reading:

+- // stop all running containers
+	**docker stop $(docker ps -a -q)**

+- // remove all containers
+	**docker rm $(docker ps -a -q)**

+These two commands are usefull if you make a typo or run into other issues, as they return the docker environment to a clean state.
+In particular, they can be helpful if you run into an error like the following:

+	*ERROR: for jhipster-registry  Cannot create container for service
+	jhipster-registry: Conflict.
+The name "/jhipster-registry" is already in use*

 ### Assignment Steps:

+**__Make sure that you name everything exactly as stated in the spec for grading purposes__**

-Create a new folder called MyMicroservices
+Create a new folder named MyMicroservices
-Create a subfolder called docker-compose
+Create a subfolder named docker-compose
-Create a subfolder called MS1
+Create a subfolder named MS1
-Create a subfolder called MS2
+Create a subfolder named MS2
-Create a subfolder called MyGateway
+Create a subfolder named MyGateway

 #### Person Microservice